johannschopplich/kirby-blurry-placeholder/README.md

 ### As KirbyTag

 This plugin provides a `(blurryimage: …)` KirbyTag built upon Kirby's core `(image: …)` tag.
-All of the Kirby's image tag options are inferred and thus available for the custom tag as well.
+All of Kirby's image tag options are inferred and thus available for the custom tag as well.

 The `(blurryimage: …)` tag: